Why Choose Us?

 Frequently Asked Questions

-Several key questions and answers will help you understand more about personal injury.
+Several key questions and answers will help you understand more about injury.
 Feel free to call us anytime with any additional questions you have.

-Baltimore personal injury lawyers typically take a percentage of the settlement or verdict you receive, which means you pay no costs upfront.
+Injury lawyers typically take a percentage of the settlement or verdict you receive, which means you pay no costs upfront.
 This type of arrangement is known as a contingency-fee-basis of payment and allows clients to hang on to valuable resources while their case is being resolved.
 If the lawyer loses the case, you pay no fees or costs.

-It is usually better for your case if you don’t speak to any insurance companies before consulting with an experienced personal injury lawyer.
+It is usually better for your case if you don’t speak to any insurance companies before consulting with an experienced injury lawyer.
 You need representation when dealing with insurance adjusters.
 Without an advocate on your side, you may receive a reduced payout or a claim denial.

-It is practically impossible for your personal injury attorney to give you a time frame for a payout without first reviewing the facts of your case.
-Because each case is so different, it is not uncommon to see one personal injury take weeks or months to resolve and another take years.
+It is practically impossible for your injury attorney to give you a time frame for a payout without first reviewing the facts of your case.
+Because each case is so different, it is not uncommon to see one injury take weeks or months to resolve and another take years.

 It is not possible to give you an exact compensation figure.
 However, we can give you a better idea of how much compensation you may receive after we have met with you and reviewed your case.
 Generally speaking, the more serious your injuries, the more harm you will suffer, which means more potential compensation.

-You have the right to have your personal injury attorney take your claim all the way to trial if an insurance company doesn’t honor your claim.
+You have the right to have your injury attorney take your claim all the way to trial if an insurance company doesn’t honor your claim.
 However, it must be noted that the bulk of personal injury cases find their resolution before a trial is necessary.

 Keep in mind that going to trial invariably leads to a lengthening of the entire process.
 As such, attorney Steven H. Heisler fights hard to get cases resolved in a timely fashion whenever possible.